Brisbane Grammar School: Cultural activities

-Students are able to participate in a wide range of musical groups, established by former directors of music, John Broughton, and Bruce May, including two orchestras, five concert bands, three stage bands, eight string ensembles, five choirs, and an array of other instrumental ensembles, including three percussion ensembles.
+Students are able to participate in a wide range of musical groups, established by former directors of music, John Broughton, and Bruce May, including two orchestras, seven concert bands, four stage bands, eight string ensembles, six choirs, and an array of other instrumental ensembles, including four percussion ensembles.
 John Callaghan was the driving force behind establishing most of the bands.
 Student-led ensembles feature in concerts every year.
 Furthermore, each year the BGS Music Department performs an event known as the Grammar Community in Concert, typically at the Queensland Conservatorium of Music.
 This event brings together members from across the BGS Community, including the BGS Community Choir, incorporating parents, teachers, and friends.
 The school also has a thriving Drama program, largely established by former Drama Master, Brian Cannon, presenting a range of plays and musicals.
 In addition, opportunities in debating and public speaking are offered, with the school participating in Queensland Debating Union and Greater Public Schools annual competitions.
 Additionally, Brisbane Grammar School has recently revamped its participation in enterprise education groups.
 With the newly reformed Economics and Enterprise Club, students are gaining exciting experiences through external competitions such as YAA, Ecoman and ABW.
 An array of other special-interest groups exist, including those which focus on Chess, Astronomy, Aviation, Christianity, Environmental aid, and Community Service.